huangjien/writer-studio/README.md

 - Services:
   - `api`: FastAPI at `http://localhost:8000`
   - `nginx`: Front at `http://localhost:8080` (proxies to API)
+- External resource:
-  - `ollama`: Optional local LLM runtime (`http://localhost:11434`)
+  - `ollama`: External LLM runtime reachable at `OLLAMA_HOST` (default `http://localhost:11434`).
+Not included in Compose.
 - Environment overrides:
   - `NOVEL_EVAL_PROVIDER`, `NOVEL_EVAL_MODEL`, `NOVEL_EVAL_LANG`, `NOVEL_EVAL_LOG_LEVEL`, `OLLAMA_HOST`, `NOVEL_EVAL_DB_PATH`
 - Data persistence:
   - Compose mounts `./data` to `/data` in the API container; SQLite DB at `/data/evals.db`.
 - Nginx config: `nginx.conf`

 This API uses the existing team orchestration in `writer_studio.teams.novel_eval_team` and returns the Summarizer's JSON when available.
-To ensure the Summarizer is the final speaker, set `max_rounds` divisible by 4.
+To ensure the Summarizer is the final speaker, configure `max_rounds` in the language YAML files to be divisible by 4.

 ## Production (GCP) Deployment